 Today’s pork carnitas burrito bowl recipe is my attempt at duplicating that glorious meal my friend and I enjoyed.
 I know what you’re thinking.
 How can she even remember what she ate after two Margaritas?
 Well, let me tell you, when it comes to delicious food I am like an elephant.
 I never forget.

-Actually today’s recipe is a combo of some of my favorite foods, some of which are already on this blog.
+Actually today’s recipe for burrito bowls is a combo of some of my favorite foods, some of which are already on this blog.
 I totally love it when I can double dip.
 The fried green plantain on the top was sort of an afterthought, but I think it works well in many ways: color, texture, and taste of course.

 The pico de gallo is almost a staple at my house.
 It’s probably one of the healthiest appetizers around.
 I sometimes like to put it on top of a piece of broiled fish for a change.

-This amazing pork carnitas burrito bowl recipe is a hearty meal, and not to hard to make especially if you have the pork carnitas made ahead of time.
+This amazing homemade pork carnitas burrito bowl recipe is a hearty meal, and not to hard to make especially if you have the pork carnitas made ahead of time.